halderavik/OE_survey_questionnaire_translation/prd.md

 ## Product Overview

 The Survey Question Translator MVP is a professional web application built with Flask that enables researchers and survey professionals to translate survey questions from multiple languages into English.
 Users upload Excel files containing survey questions, and the application provides language detection, confidence scoring, and accurate translations powered by DeepSeek AI.
+The system processes questions sequentially in real-time with comprehensive progress tracking.

 ## Target Users